Accounts from Incomplete Records

 In Single Entry method of accounting, unlike Double Entry System, the dual aspects of every transaction are not recorded.
 So, Trial Balance can not be prepared.
 Personal Accounts of the debtors and creditors of the trader are often kept like Double Entry System, but the postings are made to Personal Accounts.

-Advantages of Single Entry System
+Advantages of Single Entry Accounting System

 • Simplicity: Single entry system is simple.
 A person not having complete knowledge of accounting can also maintain accounts books in this system.